marcelltoth/ObjectCloner/README.md

 <sup id="f2">2</sup> Interface-typed fields (`IEnumerable`, etc.) will be cloned using their actual runtime types.

 ### Installation
-The package is available from *NuGet*.
-Install via the package manager console: `PM> Install-Package AutoMapper` the dotnet command line: `dotnet add package ObjectCloner` or using your IDE's visual NuGet tool.
+The package is available from *NuGet* as `ObjectCloner` or `ObjectCloner.Extensions` (see *Usage*).
+Install via the package manager console: `PM> Install-Package ObjectCloner` the dotnet command line: `dotnet add package ObjectCloner` or using your IDE's visual NuGet tool.

 ### Usage
 The library exposes a static class with two generic methods, making the usage very straightforward.